pywemo/pywemo/README.rst

 License
 -------
+The code in `pywemo/ouimeaux_device` is released under the BSD LICENSE file in that directory.
-Some of the code in `pywemo/ouimeaux_device` was originally written, copyright, and released under the BSD license by Ian McCracken.
+Some of this code was originally written and copyright by Ian McCracken.
-The overall library is released under the MIT license.
+The rest of pyWeMo is released under the MIT license.

 .. |Build Badge| image:: https://github.com/pavoni/pywemo/workflows/Build/badge.svg
     :target: https://github.com/pavoni/pywemo/actions?query=workflow%3ABuild